 Waiting to be in a better place financially

 With societal attitudes surrounding marriage evolving, many young Americans—specifically millennials—are taking the time to gain their financial footing, Ranzau thinks.

 “They're delaying because they don't feel financially secure themselves," she says.
 “So the thought of going out on their own and being responsible for another person, and maybe starting a family and being responsible for them, feels overwhelming."

 For young Americans grappling with the high cost of continuing education, there's also a clear benefit to putting off marriage.
 “Once they get married, their spouse's income and assets are included in the financial aid calculation," says Ranzau.

 If you're making good money when you're young, it may be more tax efficient to file as an individual or separately, even if you do marry.
-"It may be better to file separately because you may avoid the marriage penalty if you are earning a significant annual income and, thereby, end up paying less in terms of income taxes," he says.
+"It may be better to file separately because you may avoid the marriage penalty if you are earning a significant annual income and, thereby, end up paying less in terms of income taxes," she says.

 Postponing marriage to help protect assets

-On the other hand, if one spouse stands to inherit assets they may decide to wait until after the inheritance is received to marry.
+On the other hand, if one spouse stands to inherit assets, they may decide to wait until after the inheritance is received to marry.
 That's because in some states, an inheritance is considered marital property unless it's held in trust for the benefit of the inheritor.

 “If an individual were to be married when they receive the inheritance and then divorce, their spouse may walk away with half of the inheritance," Ranzau says.

 Hesitating because of income inequality